giantswarm/docs/src/content/guides/installing-optional-ingress-controller/index.md

 currently in a shift where certain releases have a pre-installed ingress controller and certain releases require you to install one yourself.

-Eventually all releases will not ship with a built in ingress controller.
+Eventually all releases will not ship with a built-in ingress controller.
 That allows you full control to choose what and how many ingress controllers you want to run on your cluster.